List of Case Closed characters: Booker Kudo

-Booker Kudo, known in Japan as Yusaku Kudo (工藤 優作, Kudō Yūsaku), is Jimmy Kudo's father.
+Booker Kudo, also officially known as Yusaku Kudo (工藤 優作, Kudō Yūsaku), is Jimmy Kudo's father.
 He is a famous author of detective stories and created the popular Night Baron (闇の男爵, Yami no Danshaku) character.
 He is extremely intelligent, with deduction skills even superior to Jimmy's, and often helped the police solve cases in the past.
 He was the one who created the name Kaito Kid from the Phantom Thief 1412 moniker.
 It was even hinted that he may have known Toichi Kuroba was the Kaito Kid he was facing.

 Vivian Kudo

-Vivian Kudo, known in Japan as Yukiko Kudo (工藤 有希子, Kudō Yukiko), is Jimmy Kudo's mother and wife of Booker Kudo.
+Vivian Kudo, also officially known as Yukiko Kudo (工藤 有希子, Kudō Yukiko), is Jimmy Kudo's mother and wife of Booker Kudo.
 Her maiden name is Fujimine (藤峰).
 She was a former actress who was trained in the art of disguise by Toichi Kuroba but gave up her career at age twenty to marry Booker.
 She occasionally shows up in Japan to see her son.
 Because of her reputation as the wife of a famous mystery author and for involving herself in some criminal cases which she occasionally helps to solve, she has been given the nickname "The Night Baroness" after the main character that her husband created for his mystery novels.

 Aoyama described Vivian as a good version of Fujiko Mine from Lupin III, and Vermouth as the bad version.
 He called them "two sides of the same coin", and said that drawing both of their hairstyles is difficult; Vivian received hers from Fujiko.
 The Yukiko Fujimine name combines Fujiko Mine and the first name of Fujiko's former voice actress, Yukiko Nikaido.

 Eva Kaden

-Eva Kaden, known in Japan as Eri Kisaki (妃 英理, Kisaki Eri) and dubbed Eva Kadan by Funimation, is Rachel Moore's lawyer mother who has been separated from Richard for the last ten years.
+Eva Kaden, also officially known as Eri Kisaki (妃 英理, Kisaki Eri) and dubbed Eva Kadan by Funimation, is Rachel Moore's lawyer mother who has been separated from Richard for the last ten years.
 She is known as the Queen of the legal world.
 She still wears her wedding ring and still cares for him, but is not above testing his love for her.
 She is also highly skilled in Judo, having been taught by Richard, but bad at cooking skills and has a Russian Blue kitten named Ricky (Goro in Japan) that was based on Richard's name.
 20 years ago, she and Vivian Kudo were classmates at Teitan High; they were so popular that the school had to cancel their beauty pageant.
 Her name, Eri Kisaki, originates from Ellery Queen; Kisaki (妃) means "Queen" in Japanese.